NNThomasL/SPTarkovWebMinimap/README.md

 - Remove hardcoded path to plugin folder for web assets
 - Make a default landing page for when the page is opened
 - Make a build script to package the folders in the right structure automatically
 - Fix the parking garage section of the Interchange map.
-It should have some exterior on the eastern side.
+It should have some exterior on the eastern side
+- Possibly modify the Woods map to line up cache spots with my coordinates
+- Change the follow player button to use an icon instead of an F which could be confused with fullscreen

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.